roman-milk/roman-milk.github.io/vanessas-dissonance.md

+===

- ****** Vanessa's Dissonance Ch.
-19 ****** byCathartico© For the next few weeks, Vanessa's schedule was pretty full.
+For the next few weeks, Vanessa's schedule was pretty full.
 She had so many balls to juggle that her head was spinning from all the different appointments.
 Her popularity as the 'Red Rose Whore' kept rising with every won slut-battle.
 The night shifts during the week turned into a sort of mass processing with lines of customers waiting to get their hands – or rather dicks – on her fuckholes.
 Stanton, Miller and Erickson continued to use her as their deal- sweetener as well.
 Apparently, they were extremely busy closing deals.
 Each Friday, she got a new assignment to meet a client.

  Every other afternoon, Vanessa had to visit the security booth of the country club.
 Tucker relentlessly carried on turning the flame-haired knockout into his dogslut.
 Quickly, she got used to her new dogbitch-uniform.
 Her tits and ass were exposed while her dress hung around her hips and the fly swatter stuck out of her asshole as her dog's tail.
 This indecent outfit clearly showed off Vanessa's status in the booth.